 If one wishes, they can make the preparation of the soil exceedingly laborious and burdensome.
 Some even like to brag about the depths of their excavations.

-For me, I don’t worry much about this aspect of rose growing because I am sure there are other elements more important for success than the soil.
+Me, I don’t worry much about this aspect of rose growing because I am sure there are other elements more important for success than the soil.

-When the soil is naturally poor, incorporating organic materials such as peatmoss, well rotted manure, leaf-mold, compost and the like is advantageous if it is worked in to a depth of 12 inches or so.
+When the soil is naturally poor, incorporating organic materials such as peat moss, well-rotted manure, leaf mold, compost, and the like is advantageous if it is worked into a depth of 12″ inches or so.
 Don’t worry about fertilizer; there is plenty of time to apply that after the plants are established and show a need for it.

 How I Plant Roses